 Season – Late Summer and the transition of all season, equinoxes and solstices.

-Color–Yellow–golds, oranges and browns.
-Many of the Earth nourishing foods have warm, inviting tones.
+Color – Yellow, golds, oranges and browns.
+Many of the Earth nourishing foods have warm and inviting tones and round shapes.
 Think of the flesh of winter squashes and whole grains like millet.
 Make sure these foods are abundant in your diet to bring in the benefits of the element.

-Climate– Dampness.
-Each Element is prone to a certain climatic condition–and Earth loathes Dampness.
+Climate – Dampness.
+Each Element is prone to a certain climatic condition and Earth loathes Dampness.
 Dampness bogs us down making us slow and sluggish and unable to focus.
 It promotes excess weight gain, digestive and sugar imbalances.
-And it softens the muscles, threatening the very integrity of our structure.
+It softens the muscles, threatening the very integrity of our structure.
 Dampness exists on a continuum.
 Slight dampness might appear as water retention.
 On the other end of the spectrum it has pooled and congealed long enough to become phlegm and masses.
-Damp patterns include: Edema, cough with phlegm, rheumatic conditions, yeast, sinus infections, diabetes, ADD, ADHD and many chronic pain conditions, cysts and any pattern with lumps and masses.
-The biggest cause of dampness in most Americans is diet related–excess refined carbohydrates, sugar, chemicals and too many raw, cold foods and irregular eating habits including yoyo or inappropriate dieting.
+Damp patterns include edema, cough with phlegm, rheumatic conditions, yeast, sinus infections, diabetes, ADD, ADHD and many chronic pain conditions, cysts and any pattern with lumps and masses.
+The biggest cause of dampness in most Americans is diet related – excess refined carbohydrates, sugar, chemicals and too many raw, cold foods and irregular eating habits including yoyo or inappropriate dieting.